 We don’t know about you, but sunburns aren’t very fun.
 There’s nothing worse than that nagging scrapey feeling, is there?
 And don’t even get us started on all the itching and peeling afterwards!
 Sunburns are a painful nuisance that seems to make even the most basic of tasks ten times more challenging than normal.
 Some people handle sunburns better than others, of course; however, there’s a lot more pertaining to sunburns that warrant some cause for concern.
 As years pass, skin that is regularly sunburned from overexposure can not only weaken the skin over time, but make it vulnerable to some unfavorable skin conditions that can be incredibly harmful to overall health.
 One simple application of sunscreen on skin can make all the difference in the world when it comes to minimizing those risks.

 Avoiding harmful sunburns isn’t the only perk to wearing sunscreen every day.
 Believe it or not, not everyone wants to have tanned skin.
 Whether it’s because of specific skin types or just personal preference, there are men and women that prefer foregoing tan lines and darkened skin altogether.
 If you happen to fall into one of those two categories, be sure to purchase a sunscreen that has an SPF of 30 or higher.
-Just like with InstaNatural’s own SPF 30 Sunscreen, finding a sunscreen with the appropriate SPF rating can help prevent UV rays from tanning the skin.
+Finding a sunscreen with the appropriate SPF rating can help prevent UV rays from tanning the skin.
 This is especially useful for those who don’t want any unexpected shirt, watch or sunglass tan lines from forming.

 3. Daytime Anti-Aging Defense